amitmse/in_Python_/Logistic Regression/README.md

 	(https://stats.stackexchange.com/questions/211848/likelihood-why-multiply)
 		= Product[(Pr^Yi){(1-Pr)^(1-Yi)}]

+### Cost function :
+		It tried to quantify the error factor of neural network.
+It calculates how well the neural network is performing based on the actual vs predicted value.
+Error factor = Predicted – Actual.

 	Log Likelihood Function:
 		(Applying Logs on likelihood equation and  product will become sum.
 Refer to property of LOG) = Sum[{Yi*Log(Pr)} + {(1-Yi)*Log(1-Pr)}] (Apply log in above eq. and simplify it. cost function/log loss)